-Unlike some cities, Port St. Lucie isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Port St. Lucie are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Port St. Lucie is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Port St. Lucie is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Port St. Lucie who work in office and administrative support (15.13%), sales jobs (14.20%), and healthcare (7.78%).

 One of the nice things about Port St. Lucie is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 In terms of college education, Port St. Lucie is nearly on par with the US average for all cities of 21.84%: 20.17% of adults 25 and older in Port St. Lucie have a bachelor's degree or advanced degree.

 The per capita income in Port St. Lucie in 2010 was $22,988, which is middle income relative to Florida and the nation.
 This equates to an annual income of $91,952 for a family of four.
 However, Port St. Lucie contains both very wealthy and poor people as well.